 Topics of Intent Templates

-A query or heading corresponding to or matching the template, may include a number of words followed by the word “causes”, such as diabetes causes” or “heart attack causes.”
+A query or heading corresponding to or matching the template may include many words followed by the word “causes,” such as diabetes causes” or “heart attack causes.”

 Templates Assigned to Question Categories

-Each of these templates could be assigned to a question category that represents a variety of questions used to request the same specific information.
+Each of these templates could be assigned to a question category that represents various questions used to request the same specific information.
 This can help make the search engine respond to such queries a lot more quickly.

 The following templates may all be classified as belonging to a treatment question category: